 A super delicious salad with super healthy ingredients!
 This Autumn Kale Salad features fall flavours from kale, apples, and roasted squash paired with a an easy maple balsamic dressing.
 Serve it as a side dish or meal prep it for lunches!

 To me, not much screams fall more than a loaded salad full of seasonal autumn ingredients.
-Kale, apples, winter squash, and pecans all tossed in a maple vinaigrette?
+Kale, apples, winter squash, and pecans all tossed in a maple balsamic vinaigrette?
 How much more screams fall than that?

 This salad is a great dish to bring with you to your fall and winter holiday gatherings!
 It’s gluten-free, dairy-free, grain-free and vegan so chances are most people can enjoy it!
 If you have a nut allergy, you can always omit the pecans and add pumpkin or sunflower seeds instead.
 It also makes a wonderful meal prep option, prep the salad on Sunday and you’ve got lunch for the next few days!

 Now if you’re hesitant about kale, know that you’re not alone.
 Raw kale on its own is tough, fibrous, and bitter, I hear ya!
 Who wants to eat that?
 Rabbits, maybe?
 There are a few tricks to making kale so delicious that you’d want to eat it for lunch every day.
 Read on to find out what they are!